amann007/ENIGMA/README.md

-# ANIGMA
+# ENIGMA
-this is a repository for my own ANIGMA machine hope you enjoy
+this is a repository for my own ENIGMA cyphering machine. hope you enjoy